Gibberlings3/GitHub-Templates/README.md

 ## Licenses

 Including a LICENSE file in your mod is a good way to let others know what they can and can't do with your mod.
-Visit the [License-Templates](License-Templates) folder in this repository to find several common licenses and a guide to help you choose which one to use.
+Visit the [License-Templates](License-Templates) folder in this repository to find several common licenses and a guide to help you pick one.

-### Maintenance Permissions
+### Maintenance Policy

-It's strongly recommended that you include the file [LICENSE-MAINTENANCE.md](Maintenance-Template/LICENSE-MAINTENANCE.md) in the root directory of your repository to make it clear that maintenance updates are approved regardless of what other license your mod is using.

-When using a maintenance license in combination with another license, it's recommended to include this information in your readme:
+Regardless of which license you choose, you should also establish whether you accept bug fixes, compatibility fixes, and translation updates from the community.
+You can make this abundantly clear by including the file [MAINTENANCE-NOTICE.md](Maintenance-Template/MAINTENANCE-NOTICE.md) in the root directory of your repository.

+### Readme

+In the Copyright section of your readme, you should include your copyright notice and list the maintenance policy and license you have chosen.
+When using one of the Creative Commons licenses, it's a good idea to link to the human-readable summary of the license on creativecommons.org.

+Sample copyright section for a mod licensed under CC-BY-4.0:

 > **Copyright**
 >
 > This mod is copyright (c) 2019 Author.
+>
-You are allowed to submit [maintenance updates](Maintenance-Template/LICENSE-MAINTENANCE.md) for this mod.
+> You are allowed to submit [maintenance updates](Maintenance-Template/MAINTENANCE-NOTICE.md) for this mod.
 This mod is additionally licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

+Sample copyright section for a mod with no license and no permissions granted except for maintenance updates:

+> **Copyright**
+>
+> This mod is copyright (c) 2019 Author.
+>
+> Content from this mod may not be mirrored, borrowed, or altered without explicit permission.
+You are allowed to submit [maintenance updates](Maintenance-Template/MAINTENANCE-NOTICE.md) for this mod.

 ## Badges